 Depending on the job and industry, it can take more than six weeks to fill an open role.
 That’s just too long, especially since a crucial role remaining unfilled can lead to the loss of revenue, decreased productivity, and increased stress for current employees.

-If referrals are so effective, why don’t more organizations have a referral program?
+If referrals are so effective, why don’t more organizations have an employee referral program?
 The reason is manually keeping track of referred candidates is challenging and time-consuming, and most recruiting platforms lack the functionality to automate the process.
 And there is the extra step of making sure the person who referred the hire receives their referral, which can require working with the finance and payroll departments.

 A referral management system like Sense automates the entire referral process, from sourcing to reward payouts.
-The platform also integrates with different ATSs so the candidate is automatically entered into the hiring process and labeled as a referral — making it easy to keep track of them like a candidate from any other source.
+The talent relationship management platform also integrates with different ATSs so the candidate is automatically entered into the hiring process and labeled as a referral — making it easy to keep track of them like a candidate from any other source.

-A referral management system provides transparency for both parties throughout the process.
+A referral management system provides transparency for both parties throughout the hiring process.
 After a custom application URL is shared with the candidate, the referrer can log in and see what stage they’re at in the hiring process.
 And the candidate will receive a confirmation email letting them know that the recruiting team is reviewing their application/resume so they know they’re under consideration.

 Today’s recruiting teams are investing in creating an employer brand that showcases their organization as a great place to work.
 But let’s be real, nothing beats a personal recommendation from an employee who actually works for you.
 A study from LinkedIn found that candidates trust real employees three times more than a company’s employer branding messaging.